 Let's say I have £2,000 in my bank account and I know I need £800 a month for bills.
 I know that if I spend £1,200 on gambling it would hurt - and things may be very tight for a while - but it's doable in a worst-case scenario.
 What I don't want to do is hit the inevitable bad streak and blow that £1,200 in the first few days of the month.
 So I set £1,20 up as my monthly loss limit.
 But I don't stop there:

-Most reputable operators will let you set daily, weekly and monthly limits and if they don't then I strongly suggest you find one that does: there are plenty of casinos
+Most reputable operators will let you set daily, weekly and monthly limits and if they don't then I strongly suggest you find one that does: there are plenty of UK online casinos

 and no excuse.
 Thus, I would couple this £1,200 monthly deposit limit with a daily limit of £100.
 That way, I know that allowing for occasional cashouts (I'll come to that control in a moment!), I can have a session pretty much any day I want